AlbertaSat/ex3_documentation/Intro_to_Embedded_Linux.md

 **NOTE: To terminate the QEMU emulator in your terminal , press CTRL+a, then x , on your keyboard.
 NOT ctrl+c**

 To ssh into your virtual instance of Petalinx on QEMU, use the following command with associated ‘qemu-args’ to setup a virtual network device provided by the guest, and to setup a network backend with the emulated NIC:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;``petalinux-boot --qemu --prebuilt 3 --qemu-args "-net nic -net user,hostfwd=tcp::2222-:22"``
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;``petalinux-boot --qemu --prebuilt 3 --qemu-args "-net nic -net user hostfwd=tcp::2222-:22"``

 You can then SSH into the virtualized petalinux OS using the following command:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;``ssh -p 2222 petalinux@localhost``